 Dr. Queen serves as the L.R.
 Scarborough Chair of Evangelism ("Chair of Fire"), Associate Professor of Evangelism, and Associate Dean for Doctoral Programs in the Roy Fish School of Evangelism and Missions.
 He is married to Hope and has two daughters, Madison and Matia.
 He and his family are members of Lane Prairie Baptist Church, Joshua, Texas.

 Dr. Queen’s research and writing focus primarily on the gospel message and personal evangelism.
 He regularly contributes articles to Theological Matters, the official blog of Southwestern Seminary.
-His dissertation, A Theological Assessment of the Gospel Content in Selected Southern Baptist Sources, explores the way that the Southern Baptist Convention has articulated the gospel message through its history.
-Dr. Queen is both the co-editor and a contributor to A Passion for the Great Commission, a festschrift honoring his doctoral supervisor, Dr. Alvin Reid.
-A Passion for the Great Commission consists of articles and essays written by Dr. Reid’s colleagues and former students on the subjects of evangelism, missions, and student ministry.
+His dissertation, “A Theological Assessment of the Gospel Content in Selected Southern Baptist Sources”, explores and assess the way that the Southern Baptist Convention has articulated the gospel message throughout its history.
+Dr. Queen books include A Passion for the Great Commission, Everyday Evangelism, and Mobilize to Evangelize.
+He has also contributed several articles to books and journals, including “Seeking the Lost and Perishing” and “Bringing the Gospel Home: A Biblical Examination of Home Evangelism in Acts.”